-The YOP intervention had two official aims: to raise youth incomes and employment and to improve community reconciliation and reduce conflict.
-The program, targeted at youth from ages 16 to 35, required young adults from the same town or village to organize into groups and submit a proposal for a cash transfer to pay for: (i) fees at a local technical or vocational training institute of their choosing, and (ii) tools and materials for practicing a craft.
+YOP invited young adults, aged 16 to 35, to organize into groups and submit a proposal for a cash transfer to pay for: fees at a local technical or vocational training institute of their choosing; and tools and materials for practicing a craft.

 The average applicant group had 22 members.
 Group cash transfers averaged nearly UGX 12.8 million (US$7,108), and varied by both group size and group request.
 The average transfer size per member was UGX 673,026 (US$374)–more than 20 times the average monthly income of the youth at the time of the baseline survey.
 Once the transfer was awarded, the government did not monitor the use of the money.

 Four years after the grants were delivered, the program seemed to have strong economic effects.
 Beneficiaries of the YOP program had 41% higher income and were 65% more likely to practice a skilled trade, such as carpentry, metalworking, tailoring, or hairstyling.
-Hours worked were 17% higher, nearly entirely accounted for by these new professions – while most still farmed part-time, hours spent in agriculture were not different.
-They were also 40% more likely to keep records, register their business, and pay taxes.
+They also worked 17% more hours, nearly entirely accounted for by these new professions; while most still farmed part-time, hours worked in agriculture were not different.
+The treatment group was also 40% more likely to keep records, register a business, and pay taxes.